Patriot Transportation

 Patriot Transportation is an American trucking and real estate holding company based in Jacksonville, Florida.
 Through its affiliates, Patriot specializes in moving freight consisting mainly of petroleum products and other liquids and also dry bulk commodities.

+As of September 30, 2013, Patriot Transportation had approximately $287.1 million in total assets.
 FRP Development Corp, the companies real estate division, acquires, constructs, leases and manages land and commercial buildings.

-As of September 30, 2013, Patriot Transportation had approximately $287.1 million in total assets.
+On December 21, 2023, United Petroleum Transports acquired the company for approximately 66.2 million dollars.